Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 You've ruined our lives.

-Thank you so much to our great supporters,
+Thank you so much to our great supporters.
+Monica, Louise, Rebecca, Emily, Kate, Paloma, Cam, Peter, and

 We've got the half D coming in today, half dozen.
+And Jess, how does this work?

-which level is it again shout out level or above shout out level or above um you get to be brought
+Shout out level or above.
+Shout out level or above.
+You get to be brought in, welcomed in.

-open pants open pants if you want um and we have a bar and we have music and we have all sorts of amazing stuff.
+And we have a bar and we have music and we have all sorts of amazing stuff.

-So, it's a really fun place.
+So it's a really fun place.

 Once you're in, you cannot leave.

-It's the Hotel California.
+That's the Hotel California.

 But in a good way.